levibostian/Dockerfiles/README.md

 ### fastlane

 Docker image that has Fastlane installed as well as a few other utilities.
 Used primarily with CircleCi to run Fastlane builds for deploying apps

+### aws-cli

+Just like [this](https://hub.docker.com/r/jdrago999/aws-cli/), but always using the latest AWS CLI version.